Secret Invasion: Plot

 Additionally, the Avengers are attacked by Skrulls posing as heroes in the Savage Land, and Reed Richards is wounded by the Skrull Criti Noll (who was posing as Henry Pym) seconds after determining a way to identify the shape shifters.

 After several battles between Earth's heroes and the Skrulls in Manhattan and the Savage Land, Mr. Fantastic manages to develop a device that can detect the aliens.
 Criminal kingpin the Hood aids the heroes, deciding "no more Earth is bad for business."
 Veranke regroups with her forces in New York City in a final battle against the combined Avengers, now aided by Nick Fury and his new Commandos, Thor, Daredevil, Ka-Zar, and super teams such as the Young Avengers and the Thunderbolts.

 Veranke is wounded by the Avenger Hawkeye.
 Criti Noll activates a booby trap placed on the heroine Wasp, although the blast is contained by Thor at the cost of her life.
 Veranke is then shot and killed by Norman Osborn (using a weapon he created with intelligence stolen from Deadpool).
 The last remnants of the Skrull armada are destroyed, with Iron Man locating the missing heroes.
-S.H.I.E.L.D. is dissolved by executive order of the President of the United States while a last Skrull (posing as the Avengers' butler Edwin Jarvis) flees with the child of hero Jessica Jones and Luke Cage.
+S.H.I.E.L.D. is dissolved by an executive order of the President of the United States, while a last Skrull (posing as the Avengers' butler Edwin Jarvis) flees with the child of heroes Jessica Jones and Luke Cage.
 This Skrull is killed by Bullseye shortly after returning the child.
 Norman Osborn is placed in charge of S.H.I.E.L.D's replacement, H.A.M.M.E.R., and forms a secret group consisting of himself, Emma Frost, Namor, Doctor Doom, The Hood and Loki which commences the "Dark Reign" storyline.